-Appendix B Mitigation Tables
+Appendix A Mitigation Tables

-T Tiomara internat ional Airport (HIR) POTENTIAL NEGATIVE IMPACT ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS 27 EXECUTING AGENCY SUPERVISING AGENCY DETAILED DESIGN/ PRE-CONSTRUCTION MOBILISATION STAGE Road traffic safety Road safety audit conducted before the design process commences to inform designers, and then of the design prior to tendering.
+POTENTIAL IMPACT AREA ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS9 EXECUTING AGENCY SUPERVISING AGENCY DETAILED DESIGN/ PRE-CO NSTRUCTION MOBILISATION STAGE Road traffic safety Road safety audit conducted before the design process commences to inform designers, and then of the design prior to tendering.
 The bid documents will require a Traffic Management Plan (TMP) to be developed by Contractor.
 For each haul route, the TMP will need to include measure to address: Layout plans; Vehicle traffic; Pedestrian traffic; Commercial marine traffic; Sensitive receptors (management near and consultation with) such as schools, residential dwellings, markets, churches, etc.); Management of increased heavy load traffic associated with transportation from the port.
 The TMP should follow the guidelines set in the Safe Traffic Controls for Road Works Field Guide (www.works.gov.pg/files/roads-bridges/IF003_PNGFieldGuide.pdf) and adapted for the HIR works.
 The TMP will be included as an annex to the CESMP.
-This TMP shall detail both airside and landside traffic routes proposed and airfield access points.
 It shall provide estimates of traffic Frequency, during the project, and provide mitigation strategies for noise, dust and take into account airside operational procedures.
 The TMP shall include the name, address, and telephone number of the person responsible for the safekeeping of the works, or any change thereto, shall also be notified.
 TMP shall include details of key routes, site entry and exit layout, use of signage and flag operators (including night-time safety), and personnel protective equipment to be worn by workers (e.g. high visibility vests).
 The TMP should consider that the transport of material or equipment may likely impact normal pedestrian and vehicle traffic or pose an increased safety hazard, consideration should be given to moving these items during off peak times.
 The TMP will also detail specific safety and traffic management measures required around sensitive receptors.
-These measures should be developed in consultation with individual landowners and property managers (e.g. school principals, hospital management, an From port to airport (delivery of equipment/ materials) To and from the construction lay down area Minimal (requirement of bidding documents) Contractor SIRAP2 PST ionai Airport (HIK) POTENTIAL NEGATIVE IMPACT ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS 27 EXECUTING AGENCY SUPERVISING AGENCY The Method of Works Plan (MOWP) will detail the specific safety and security requirements for the airport operations, including safe operating distances and responsibility of key project roles.
-Health and safety The Contractor shall: Prepare OHS Management Plan as part of CESMP; Conduct Induction training for Contractor personnel; Sign Code of Conduct (if instructed) for Contractor, Managers and other personnel; and Implement relevant pre-construction measures prescribed in the OHS Plan.
-The OHS Management Plan shall comply with all requirements of Section 7.11 of this ESMP and with the SIRAP2 Labour Management Procedure.
-The Contractor provide a report to the Engineer monthly outlining compliance, achievements and training including a number of lost time incidents; the number of near-miss reports; first aid training; completed HIV/AIDS and GBV training; and OHSS training courses completed by staff.
-OHS Plan will include Covid-19 infection prevention measures as well as procedures for responding to instances of infection within the workforce.
-These will be in line with the latest guidance from WHO and SIG regulations.
-All locations Minimal (requirement of bidding documents and standard construction practices).
-Contractor SIRAP2 PST Approvals Prepare and submit the Development Consent Application with relevant supporting documentation (EIA, ESMP, Consultation Report); Prepare and submit Application for material sources (including quarry, gravel pits, sand sources etc.) - Quarry Development and Operations, Gravel Extraction, Earthworks; Prepare and submit Contractor ESMP.
-All Locations Minimal (part of standard design practices).
-Design Consultants (all contracts) SIRAP2 PST Land Acquisition All permanent land acquisition must follow the process in SIRAP2 Resettlement Plan Honiara Airport Not part of project budget.
-MCA SIRAP2 PST Gender Based Violence (GBV) and Violence Against Children (VAC) Establish a GBV and VAC Compliance Team.
-Refer to Appendix F for guidance; Prepare GBV and VAC Plans and seek Bank approval prior to project mobilization.
-Refer to Appendix F; Sign Codes of Conduct (if instructed) for Contractor, Managers and other personnel.
-Refer to Appendix F for draft Codes of Conduct; and Respond to GBV and VAC events as a matter of priority.
-All Locations Minimal (requirement of bidding documents and standard construction practices).
-Design Consultants (all contracts) Contractor SIRAP2 PST
+These measures should be developed in consultation with individual landowners and property managers (e.g. school principals, hospital management, and church leaders) as required.
+From port to airport (delivery of equipment/ materials) To and from the construction lay down area Minimal (requirement of bidding documents) Contractor SIRAP2 PST Mitigation measures may include restricted construction times (e.g. time of day and or scheduling for school holidays) outside schools or the hospital, reduced speeds and use of cones or barriers to guide traffic and pedestrians through the worksite.

-27 Costs are estimates only and will be calculated during the detailed engineering design.
+&lt;sup>9 Costs are estimates only and will be calculated during the detailed engineering design.